 After being stuck in the New York Yankees minor-league system for seven seasons, Lee Thomas spent 1961 through 1968 as a big-league player.
 The first baseman/outfielder was an All-Star in his best year, 1962 – but his finest day came in the final month of his rookie season.
 On September 5, 1961, Thomas (then with the Los Angeles Angels) had what remains one of the greatest doubleheaders in baseball history.
 He was a perfect 5-for-5 in the opener and 4-for-6 in the nightcap, when he slugged three home runs, including a grand slam, and drove in eight runners.
 His nine hits for the twin bill tied a major-league record that, as of 2016, he still shared with eight others.

 However, Thomas made his greatest contributions to the game after he hung up his spikes, primarily in the front offices of two National League teams.
 As director of player development from 1980-88 with the St. Louis Cardinals, he helped build a club that won a World Series (1982) and two other NL pennants (1985, 1987).
 Later, as general manager with the Philadelphia Phillies (1988-97), he earned recognition as The Sporting News Major League Executive of the Year in 1993 for his work building the pennant winner that year.
-Along with Al Rosen, he is one of only two men thus far to win that award after being an All-Star player.
+Along with Al Rosen and Johnny Murphy, he is one of only three men thus far to win that award after being an All-Star player.

 Born in Peoria, Illinois, on February 4, 1936, James Leroy Thomas says he never knew his biological father, John Leonard Thomas.1 He was raised by his mother, Dorothy (Hutchison) Johanson (1919-96), and his stepfather, Hildor E. Johanson (1908-91), who married his mother when Thomas was still a boy.
 Johanson served three years in the U.S. Army during World War II, when he rose to the rank of staff sergeant.
 He then moved with Thomas and Dorothy to St. Louis, where he worked as a mechanic.